vinhphamhuu/jekyll-now/about.md

 ### More Information

-I studied in Ho Chi Minh University of Technical and Education major Electronics and Communicaiton!
+I studied in Ho Chi Minh University of Technical and Education major Electronics and Communication!

 ### Contact me